 Pro Tip: For an eye-popping visual effect, slice your radishes on a mandolin for gorgeous, thin rounds to place on top of your chili bowl.

 Is there anything Greek yogurt doesn't go with?
 "It's tangy, creamy, and thick, which won't have you missing the sour cream or cheese.
 Plus, it packs a bigger protein punch than either of those other options," offers Scritchfield.
-Look for unsweetened, plain varieties; refer to our 20 Best and Worst Greek Yogurts for specific brands and products!
+Look for unsweetened, plain varieties or try the low-cal Chobani Savor.

 Pro Tip: "Add fresh oregano or chives to a dollop of yogurt for added savory flavor and antioxidants," adds Scritchfield.
 Bonus: Your chili-gram just got even prettier.

 Pro Tip: "Don't be shy!
 Allow the entire lime—including the (washed) peel—to sit on top of the chili," instruct The Nutrition Twins.
-"In fact, the highest content of limonene is found in the white spongy inner parts and then in the rind, so allowing it to steep on top of the chili will allow it to reap the greatest benefits."
+"In fact, the highest content of limonene is found in the white spongy inner parts and then in the rind, so allowing it to steep on top of the chili will help you reap the greatest benefits."
 Use any leftover lime wedges for vinaigrettes or to squeeze over proteins like fish or tofu for a hit of bright, citrusy flavor.